isomerpages/moe-tampinespri/_curriculum/English.md

 ### **Towards a Rich Language Learning Experience**

-The English Department is committed to provide experiential and authentic learning experiences to enable students to explore and integrate knowledge and skills.
+The English Department is committed to provide experiential and authentic learning experiences to enable students to explore and integrate knowledge and skills.&nbsp;

-<b>Reading Mum & Dad Programme</b> <br>
+<b>Reading Mum &amp; Dad Programme</b> <br>
 “The world belongs to those who read.” <br>
 – Rick Holland

 The programme is an initiative by the English Department in partnership with our Parent Volunteers (PV) to promote a love of reading among our P1 and P2 students.
-The weekly programme is helmed by the Learning Support Co-ordinators and dedicated PV to promote the joy of reading to selected students.
+The weekly programme is helmed by the Learning Support Co-ordinators and dedicated PV to promote the joy of reading to selected students.&nbsp;

 They guide each student one-on-one at their own pace with a variety of materials and a range of books provided by the department in their reading.
 It is a child-directed approach.
-The students in the programme enjoy these weekly sessions and look forward to meeting their ‘Aunties and Uncles’.
+The students in the programme enjoy these weekly sessions and look forward to meeting their ‘Aunties and Uncles’.&nbsp;

 A picture paints a thousand words and so, let the following pictures capture some wonderful moments during the sessions.

 ![](/images/English.png)

 <b>kidsREAD Club</b> <br>
 It is a collaboration between the National Library Board (NLB) and our school to expose selected P1-P2 students to different book genres.
 We intend to inculcate in them the deep love for reading and hope that they carry on this habit for a lifetime.
-The students are involved in doing other interesting tasks that are found in their activity books provided by the NLB.
-To entice them, our very own PSG members also conduct craft activities that are related to the theme of the story.
+The students are involved in doing other interesting tasks that are found in their activity books provided by the NLB.&nbsp;To entice them, our very own PSG members also conduct craft activities that are related to the theme of the story.&nbsp;&nbsp;

-<i>"I do believe something very magical can happen when you read a good book."</i>
+<i>"I do believe something very magical can happen when you read a good book."</i> <br>
 <i>\- J.K.
 Rowling</i>

 ![](/images/English2.png)